 Stock Smarts: Greed Is Good

 Greed is back!
-Investors are trying to make up for what they lost in the bear market by buying into the same risky stocks that burned them when the bubble burst.
+Investors are trying to make up for what they lost in the bear market (search) by buying into the same risky stocks that burned them when the bubble burst.
 Will it be deja vu all over again, or is this green actually good for the market?

 Jason Trennert of ISI Group thinks this rally is real – profits are good and the market looks technically solid – but he thinks the time for “risky” stocks is fading out.
 He sees investors making a move from risk into blue chip stocks.
 Investors should take a long-term view (money markets are weak), and that this is the best time to buy stocks from a tax perspective.
 Investors can’t buy the market as a whole – they must look at individual stocks.